Cosets of affine vertex algebras inside larger structures: Introduction

-We propose that in order to study such discrete series of cosets in a uniform manner, we should first consider the corresponding cosets of the {\it universal} affine vertex algebra $V_k(\gg)$ of $\gg$ at level $k$.
-For example, to study the cosets \eqref{intro:first} and \eqref{intro:second} we should begin by studying $\text{Com}(V_{k+1}(\gg), V_k(\gg) \otimes L_1(\gg))$ and $\text{Com}(V_{k+1}(\gg\gl_n), V_{k-1}(\gs\gl_{n+1}) \otimes \cE(n))$, respectively.
-These are expected to coincide with the universal $\cW$-algebras of $\gg$ and $\gs\gl(n+1|n)$, respectively, for generic values of $k$.
-If we could find a strong generating set for the universal coset, it would in many cases descend to a strong generating set for the coset of interest.
-In general, having a strong generating set for a vertex algebra is an important step for studying its representation theory and establishing properties such as $C_2$-cofiniteness and rationality.
+We propose that in order to study such discrete series of cosets in a uniform manner, we should first consider the corresponding cosets of the {\it universal} affine vertex algebra $V^k(\gg)$ of $\gg$ at level $k$.
+For example, to study the cosets \eqref{intro:first}, one should begin by studying It was shown in \cite{ACL} that \eqref{intro:firstgeneric} coincides with the universal $\cW$-algebra of $\gg$ for generic values of $k$.
+This statement implies that \eqref{intro:first} is isomorphic to a simple $\cW$-algebra of type $\gg$ not only for positive integer values of $k$, but for all admissible values as well.
+This was originally conjectured by Kac and Wakimoto in \cite{KW3}.
+Similarly, it is expected that coincides generically with the universal $\cW$-algebra of $\gs\gl(n+1|n)$.

+In general, a strong generating set for the universal coset often descends to a strong generating set for the coset of interest.
+By a strong generating set for a vertex algebra $\cA$, we mean a subset $S \subseteq \cA$ such that $\cA$ is spanned by the normally ordered monomials in the elements of $S$ and their derivatives.
+Finding a strong generating set is an important step for studying the representation theory of $\cA$ and establishing properties such as $C_2$-cofiniteness and rationality.
 A class of examples for which this approach has been fruitful is the {\it parafermion algebras}.
 Given a simple Lie algebra $\gg$ of rank $d$ and a positive integer $k$, the parafermion algebra $N_k(\gg)$ is the coset $\text{Com}(\cH(d), L_k(\gg))$, where $\cH(d)$ is the rank $d$ Heisenberg algebra corresponding to the Cartan subalgebra of $\gg$.
 The $C_2$-cofiniteness of $N_k(\gg)$ was recently proven in \cite{ALY} and the rationality was proven in \cite{DR}, using results of \cite{DWI, DWII, DWIII}.
-A key ingredient in proving these important theorems was the explicit strong generating set for the universal parafermion algebra of $\gs\gl_2$, namely $\text{Com}(\cH(1), V_k(\gs\gl_2))$, which was achieved in \cite{DLY, DLWY}.
+A key ingredient in proving these important theorems was the explicit strong generating set for the universal parafermion algebra of $\gs\gl_2$, namely $\text{Com}(\cH(1), V^k(\gs\gl_2))$, which was achieved in \cite{DLY, DLWY}.